-Strategic Planning Details and Accountability Complete a copy of the fo ollowing table for each of the LEA's goals.
-Duplicate the table as needed. □ New Goal 4 School Climate: Students will find joy through their educational experience and will attend schools in an environment conducive for learning that are safe, healthy, nurturing and supportive as they become independent and lifelong learners.
-State and/or Local Priorities Addressed by this goal: STATE 1 2 3 4 5 6 7 8 COE 9 10 LOCAL Identified Need Students need a safe, secure, and healthy environment that promotes respect, responsibility, and safety to ensure full engagement and success There is a critical need for a districtwide comprehensive support system, like Multi-tiered System of Support (MTSS), to ensure that student's socioemotional needs are addressed.
-School climate data indicates improvements as well as areas of need as a result of district ongoing initiatives Impact of outreach efforts on student attendance, graduation and dropout rates establishes need for more service Need for improved data on foster youth and increased and improved services to target their specific needs
+Citategic Flamming Details and Accountability Complete a copy of the following table for each of the LEA's goals.
+Duplicate the table as needed. □ New Unchanged Goal 4 School Climate: Students will find joy through their educational experience and will attend schools in an environment conducive for learning safe, healthy, nurturing and supportive as they become independent and lifelong learners.
+State and/or Local Prioriti ies Addressed by this goal: STATE ⊠ 1 □ 2 □ 3 □ 4 ⊠ 5 ⊠ 6 □ 7 □ 8 COE 9 10 LOCAL Identified Need ensure full engagement aThere is a critical need for ure, and healthy environment that promotes respect, responsibility, and safety to nd success a districtwide comprehensive support system, like Multi-tiered System of that student's socioemotional needs are addressed.

+- School climate data indicates improvements as well as areas of need as a result of district ongoing - Impact of outreach efforts on student attendance, graduation and dropout rates establishes need for more service - Need for improved data on foster youth and increased and improved services to target their specific needs

-Metrics/Indicators Baseline 2017-18 2018-19 2019-20
+Metrics/Indicators Baseline 2017-18 2019-20 2018-19

-Page 107 of 134
+Page 106 of 133

 Facilities Inspection Tool (FIT) Good repair overall Good repair overall Good repair overall Good repair overall School Attendance Rates 95.4% 96%+ 96%+ 96%+ High School Graduation Rates 94.3% 95% 96% 97% Chronic Absenteeism 10.68 8% 6% 4% CA Healthy Kids Survey 58% of students feel safe or very safe at school 65% 75% 85% High School Dropout rate 8.7% 7.7% 5.7% 4% Middle School Dropout rate Establish baseline Continuous improvement Continuous improvement Continuous improvement Teachers appropriately Assigned 90% of teachers are appropriately assigned and fully credentialed in the subject areas and for the pupils they are teaching 90% 95% 99% Access to Instructional Materials.
-Williams Act Audit Compliance - random sample 100% 100% 100% 100% Suspension Rates Green, Medium, 4.4%, declined 1.5% Green, maintain or decrease Green, maintain or decrease Green, maintain or decrease Expulsion rates Less than 10 per year Less than 10 per year Less than 10 per year Less than 10 per year
+Williams Act Audit Compliance - random sample 100% 100% 100% 100% Suspension Rates Green, Medium, 4.4%, declined 1.5% Green, maintain or decrease Green, maintain or decrease Green, maintain or decrease Expulsion rates Less than 10 per year Less than 10 per year Less than 10 per year Less than 10 per year support Tier 1 (50,000) LCFF S/C